wallabag/wallabag/docs/en/user/android.rst

     :alt: Bottom of the settings screen
     :align: center

 After hitting the save button, you get the following screen.
-The app proposes to initiate a syncronisation process to update your feeds of articles.
+The app proposes to initiate a synchronization process to update your feeds of articles.
 It is recommended to acknowledge this action and press Yes.

 .. image:: ../../img/user/android_configuration_saved_feed_update.en.png
     :alt: Settings saved the first time
     :align: center

-Finally after the synchronisation finished successfully, you are presented to the list of unread articles.
+Finally after the synchronization finished successfully, you are presented to the list of unread articles.

 .. image:: ../../img/user/android_unread_feed_synced.en.png
     :alt: Filled article list cause feeds successfully synchronized